 - veterinary products.

 The Association of the British Pharmaceutical Industry (ABPI) represents biopharmaceutical companies that supply more than 80% of the value of all branded medicines used by the NHS.
 See their website for a list of member companies.

 Other organisations that employ regulatory affairs professionals include:

-- contract research organisations that undertake research trials for companies
+- contract research organisations and consultancies that undertake research trials for companies

 - Medicines and Healthcare products Regulatory Agency (MHRA)

-- European Medicines Agency - offers a number of traineeships annually aimed at graduates at the beginning of their careers.
+- European Medicines Agency - offers traineeships annually aimed at graduates at the beginning of their careers.

 Look for job vacancies at:

 You could also make targeted speculative applications to chemical and pharmaceutical companies.